xdjinnx/Slebble/README.md

 ## Build & Install
 You will need to download and install the Pebble SDK found on the [official Pebble developer website](https://developer.getpebble.com/sdk/install/).
 It's also recommended that you follow the instructions found on the website.

-### No Pebble watch needed
+### No Pebble watch needed (in theory)
-There is an emulator available to use within the Pebble SDK.
+There is an emulator available to use within the Pebble SDK, the only problem is that the config page doesn't work on emulator.

 ### Gulp
 Before you can build the application you need to run [gulp](http://gulpjs.com/).
 Gulp installation instructions can be found [here](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).